 Even though the education is subsidized and least expensive yet there are many expenses you need to look after while pursuing masters in Germany.
 Here, we present a complete analysis of the cost of MS in Germany.
 The overall cost can be divided into two categories:

 While the tuition fee has been entirely abolished in state-run universities, they still charge a minimal fee for paper works, maintaining playgrounds, buildings, etc. The students are required to pay a semester contribution fee ranging from 170 Euros to 550 Euros per semester, depending entirely on the university.
-This fee includes your transportation costs up to a certain radius from the university for your entire semester.
+This fee includes your transportation costs; up to a certain radius from the university; for your entire semester.

-Pursuing MS in Germany, the following are the major components of living cost.
+While pursuing a Masters Degree in Germany, the following are the major components of living cost.

 Accommodation: Usually, the students live in FlatShares.
 In a FlatShare, the students share the kitchen, bathroom and the living area, though they have their personal room for sleeping, studying and other personal activities.
 The cost of FlatShare ranges from 170 Euros to 400 Euros.
 The rents vary from city to city.
 The cost of a FlatShare in Kaiserslautern is around 170 euros, while the cost of a flat in Munich can be around 500 euros.